AGDevX/Owl/README.md

 ### AuthZ (are you allowed to do what you're trying to do?)

-The Spider Api is protected by the [OAuth 2.0](https://oauth.net/2/) and uses Auth0 as the Authorization Server.
+The Spider Api is protected by the [OAuth 2.0](https://oauth.net/2/) protocol and uses Auth0 as the Authorization Server.
 When Owl needs to consume the Spider Api, it first requests an access token from Auth0 and passes it to the Spider Api in the `Authorization` HTTP request header.

 See the [Spider Api README](https://github.com/AGDevX/Spider#readme) for it's OAuth 2.0 implementation.